 Most of the drag-and-drop website builders we talked about above offer hosting services built into their tool.
 Wix and WordPress are among them.
-But even if you use one of these services, you don’t have to stick with their hosting service (though if you choose to move elsewhere, you may need help migrating your site to a new host).
+But even if you use one of these services, you don’t always have to stick with their hosting service (though if you choose to move elsewhere, you may need help migrating your site to a new host).

 Many hosting services are inexpensive, often costing less than a cup of coffee every month.
-Knowing how to make your own website is one thing but knowing how to host a site is a much more involved process.
-And picking your own domain name is key.
+Knowing how to make your own website is one thing, but knowing how to host a site is a much more involved process.
+Picking your own domain name is key.
 This is, of course, the name of your site and how customers can find you online.
 Ideally, your domain name should be the name of your business (or yourself if you are making a website all about you).

-But make sure that your hosting service offers email.
+To do this, make sure that your hosting service offers email.
 Not all web hosting services are created equal and so it’s always worth doing extra research to find a host that offers email and everything else you need to run your business or brand as smoothly as possible.